 Our Bushcraft And Sustainability Field School is located on 83 acres in Masardis, Maine on the banks of the Aroostook River.
-We access different areas of the field school via the trail network, but concentrate the human camping to Moose Vegas and the main camp near the Guide Shack.
+We access different areas of the field school via the trail network, but concentrate the human camping to Moose Vegas and Hobo Junction during the warmer seasons, and Squanchford and Moonshine Hill during the snowy seasons.

 Our camp is rustic.
 Drinking water comes from a hand pump and we’ve got no electricity other than what is generated on-site.
 It’s a perfect place for those seeking an authentic north woods experience.